LouLeGrain/JsonStructureCopy/README.md

 Creates a `result.json` file that contains the processing result.

+You can also run it without arguments, the program will then ask the paths for the two files.

 ## Details
 We take a Json file as a reference (let's call it `source.json`), and then we copy its structure into the second file (`target.json`).